If you've been injured in a cycling accident and you're unsure who is responsible, you may still be able to make a claim for compensation.

 It is still possible to make a claim even if the other party cannot be identified, in a hit-and-run accident for example.

-Your solicitor will work with the police to identify the person responsible where possible.
-If the driver or other road user is located and they have a valid insurance policy, then a claim can be made as against the driver's insurance company.
+Your solicitor will work with the police to identify the person responsible, if possible.
+If the driver or other road user is found, and they have a valid insurance policy, then a claim can be made as against the driver's insurance company.

-If the negligent party cannot be traced or they are uninsured, then it may be possible to make a claim through the Motor Insurers' Bureau.
+If the negligent party cannot be traced, or they are uninsured, then you can claim through the Motor Insurers' Bureau.

 Motor Insurers' Bureau (MIB)